getsentry/milksnake/README.md

 along but this one is different.
 Unlike other projects that build Python extension modules the goal of this project is to build regular native libraries that are then loaded with CFFI at runtime.
 Why not just use CFFI?
-Because CFFI's setuptools support alone does not properly work with wheels and it does not provide a good way to invoke an external build process (like a makefile, cargo to build rust binaries etc.)
+Because CFFI's setuptools support alone does not properly work with such wheels (it does not provide a way to build and properly tag wheels for shared libraries) and it does not provide a good way to invoke an external build process (like a makefile, cargo to build rust binaries etc.)

 In particular you will most likely only need two wheels for Linux, one for macs and soon one for Windows independently of how many Python interpreters you want